builderbill

 They are very handy for dozens of odd jobs.
 Mine gets a fair amount of use adding the final touches to miter joints when I am fixing trim carpentry architraves etc. It is also very handy for adding chamfers or rounding off edges.

-If you are a beginner get the cheaper Record and don't blame the tool if you get less than average results.
+If you are a beginner get a cheaper Record and don't blame the tool if you get less than average results.
 You will get used to It and it will produce great work for you.
 Do not fall into the trap of buying the absolute best thinking that your work will improve.

 Your work WILL improve with practise and as you get a feel for the tool.
+As with all cutting tools but it is very important with the humble block-plane "the be all and end all is sharp tools"

 If you didn't find exactly what you are looking for try this search tool that will search the site and the web.